 Upper extremity injuries are some of the most common injuries in athletes.
 They also can be easily dismissed or downplayed by the athlete when they want to get back to sport.
-Mark Baratz, MD, an orthopaedic surgeon who practices at the UPMC Lemieux Sports Complex, weighs in on common hand and arm injuries.
+Mark Baratz, MD, an orthopaedic surgeon with Orthopaedic Specialists–UPMC who focuses on upper extremity surgery and sports injuries, weighs in on common hand and arm injuries.

 Common Hand and Arm Injuries